lajjne/emoji-toolkit/README.md

 // get an emoji by shortcode Emoji.Get(":smiley:").Raw; // 😃

+// get an emoji by ascii equivalent Emoji.Get(":-D").Raw; // 😃

 // get an emoji by raw unicode string Emoji.Get("😃").Name; // grinning face with big eyes